Affine transitions for involution Stanley symmetric functions: Affine involutions

 The Grassmannian permutation $\pi \in \tS_4$ with $\lambda(\pi) = (3,1)$ is $\pi = [-3, 3, 4, 6]^{-1}$.
 Since $\pi^* = [-1, 1, 2, 8 ]^{-1}$ has shape $\lambda(\pi^*) = (1,1,1,1)$, we have $\mu(z)^* = (1,1,1,1)$.
 This agrees with Theorem~\ref{i<-thm} as $\iF_{z} = m_{1^4} + m_{21^2} + m_{2^2} + m_{31} = \tF_{1^4} + \tF_{21^2} + \tF_{31}.$ \end{example}

 Some basic questions about involution Stanley symmetric functions remain open.
-The span of the functions $\iF_z$ as $z $ ranges over the involutions in the finite group $S_n \subset \tS_n$ is well-understood: this is precisely the vector space spanned by the Schur $P$-functions $P_\mu$ indexed by strict partitions $\mu$ contained in the ``shifted staircase'' $(n-1, n-3, n-5,\dots)$ \cite[Corollary 5.22]{HMP4}.
+It is known that $\{ \iF_z : z \in I_n\subsetneq \tI_n\}$ spans exactly the same vector space as the set of Schur $P$-functions $P_\mu$ indexed by strict partitions $\mu$ contained in the ``shifted staircase'' $(n-1, n-3, n-5,\dots)$ \cite[Corollary 5.22]{HMP4}.
 By contrast, it is an open problem to identify a basis for $\QQ\spanning\{ \iF_z : z \in \tI_n \} \subset \Sym^{(n)}$.
 Computer calculations indicate that no subset of $\{ \iF_z : z \in \tI_n\}$ gives a positive basis for this space, that is, a basis in which every $\iF_z$ can be expressed with positive coefficients.
 Thus, the question of how to define the ``Grassmannian'' elements of $\tI_n$ is subtler than for $\tS_n$.

-We also remark that the \emph{type C Stanley symmetric functions} for signed permutations also generate the vector space spanned by the Schur $P$-functions.
+We remark that the \emph{type C Stanley symmetric functions} for signed permutations also generate the vector space spanned by the Schur $P$-functions.
 We do not know if there is a similar parallel between our affine involution Stanley symmetric functions and the \emph{affine type C Stanley symmetric functions} considered in \cite{LamSchillingShimozono}.

-Finally, note that there are obvious ``left-handed'' versions of Propositions~\ref{coalg-prop} and \ref{comod-prop}.
+Finally, there are obvious ``left-handed'' versions of Propositions~\ref{coalg-prop} and \ref{comod-prop}.
 These statements would suggest $\omega^+(\iF_z) = \sum_{\pi \in \cA(z)} F_{\pi^{-1}}$ instead of $\iF_z$ as the natural symmetric function corresponding to $z \in \tI_n$.
 Computations support the following conjecture, which implies that the choice of left- or right-handed convention is immaterial.

 \begin{conjecture} If $z \in \tI_n$ then $\omega^+(\iF_z) = \iF_{z}$, that is, $\sum_{\pi \in \cA(z)} \tF_{\pi^{-1}} = \sum_{\pi \in \cA(z)} \tF_{\pi}$. \end{conjecture}